francois-vincent/docker_navitia/README.md

 docker_kraken
 =============

-A docker configuration to run kraken (navitia)
+This is an early work to easily run navitia in a Docker container.